rasbt/python-machine-learning-book/faq/prerequisites.md

-# Are There Any Prerequisites and Are There Any Pre-Readings?
+# Are There Any Prerequisites and Recommended Pre-Readings?

 Sure, book goes a bit deeper into the mathematical foundations of certain learning algorithms than other "practical" Python machine learning books, but it really doesn't require a strong math background.
 I tried to make this journey as smooth as possible by building on concepts incrementally.